 XLVIII.
-And whereas certain Treaties have been entered into between Her Majesty and certain Foreign Potentates and States, by which Treaties it is stipulated that the subjects of such Potentates or States shall be placed upon the same footing with Her Majesty's subjects with respect to the importation of Goods into and the exportation of them from Her Majesty's Dominions, and with respect to charges upon Vessels entering any Port in such Dominions : And whereas by certain Acts higher Duties and charges are sometimes levied upon the importation and exportation of Goods, and upon the entry into Ports of the Vessels of such subjects, than upon the Goods and Vessels of Her Majesty's subjects; be it therefore enacted, that it shall and may be lawful for the Commissioners of Her Majesty's Treasury, or any two or more of them, in any case where any Treaty is in force or may hereafter be entered into by Her Majesty, Her Heirs and Successors, with any Foreign Potentate or State, to order and direct that all Duties and charges of every description upon any Foreign Goods imported into or experted Foreign Vessels, or upon such Vessels entering or leaving any Port in Her Majesty's Dominions, made payable under and by virtue of XLI.
-Provided always, and be it enacted, That where by this any Act of Parliament hereafter to be made, shall, with respect to with whom or which such Treaty has been entered into, be reduced to the same and the like Duties and charges as are payable upon the Goods of Her Majesty's subjects, or upon British Vessels, and amending the same, shall be raised, levied, collected, and paid in upon the Goods imported therein under any such Act.
+And whereas certain Treaties have been entered into between Her Majesty and certain Foreign Potentates and States, by which Treaties it is stipulated that the subjects of such Potentates or States shall be placed upon the same footing with Her Majesty's subjects with respect to the importation of Goods into and the exportation of them from Her Majesty's Dominions, and with respect to charges upon Vessels entering any Port in such Dominions: And whereas by certain Acts higher Duties and charges are sometimes levied upon the importation and exportation of Goods, and upon the entry into Ports of the Vessels of such subjects, than upon the Goods and Vessels of Her Majesty's subjects; be it therefore enacted, that it shall and may be lawful for the Commissioners of Her Majesty's Treasury, or any two or more of them, in any case where any Treaty is in force or may hereafter be entered into by Her Majesty, Her Heirs and Successors, with any Foreign Potentate or State, to order and direct that all Duties and charges of every description upon any Foreign Goodsimported into or experted from the United Kingdom, or upon any Goods imported or exported in Foreign Vessels, or upon such Vessels entering or leaving any Port in Her Majesty's Dominions, made payable under and by virtue of any Act of Parliament hereafter to be made, shall, with respect to the Goods and Vessels of the subjects of any Potentate or State article is directed to be raised, levied, collected, and paid from with whom or which such Treaty has been entered into, be reduced the Goods of Her Majesty's subjects, or upon British Vessels, and upon the Goods imported therein under any such Act.